 If you’re not driving here, it’s possible we can help you with flight arrangements.
 There are certain charitable transportation organizations we can connect you with.
 If you fly in, you’re responsible for getting from the airport to us.
 A typical Uber/Lyft from the airport ranges from $30 to $50.

 Yes, you can bring your task-trained service dog with you (note that this is not an emotional support dog).
 We ask that you provide veterinary records to show the animal is up to date on his/her vaccinations.
 For everyone’s safety, dogs must be leashed at all times in public and must also be crated when left alone in our apartments.

 Every day is different, and we customize your treatment to fit your needs.
-Some days will start off at the nearby main hospital campus gym for aquatics or exercise group followed by individual sessions with physical therapy, occupational therapy, speech therapy and recreation therapy.
-Lunch is free from 11 a.m. to noon on weekdays in the cafeteria at the main campus.
+Days are filled with a mix of sessions with physical therapy, occupational therapy, speech therapy, recreation therapy and behavioral health.
+Lunch is from 11 a.m. to 12 p.m. on weekdays.
 You’ll have habituation exercises, vision exercises and goal-directed time worked into your schedule.
 You’ll even be involved in group treatment with your peers for emotional regulation, vision groups, education, medication management groups and cognitive processing.
-Outside of therapy hours, you’re free to do what you’d like as long as it doesn’t break any of the program rules.
+Outside of therapy hours, you’re free to do what you’d like as long as it doesn’t break any of the program rules, especially COVID-19 safety precautions.
 (We ask that clients stay sober throughout the program.)

 This is an intensive outpatient program.
 Outside of treatment hours, you are free to do what you’d like (as long as it doesn’t break any of the program rules).

 No. Due to Shepherd Center COVID-19 safety precautions, we ask that you remain in the area for the duration of treatment.
 If there is an emergency and you need to return home, we will require a negative COVID-19 test before you return.